philipp-luettecke/tiktoktts/README.md

 _Integration to use the [reverse engineered TikTok speech API by Weilbyte](https://weilbyte.github.io/tiktok-tts/)._

-As @Weilbyte s work is based on the following repository, I want to attribute them here as well.
+As @Weilbyte work is based on the following repository, I want to attribute them here as well.

 https://github.com/oscie57/tiktok-voice